-In this manner, the Company believes that its Corporate Governance system under which Executive Officers handle business execution based on the Board of Directors, including outside directors, and the Board of Corporate Auditors, including outside auditors, functions effectively.
+In this manner, the Company believes that its Corporate Governance system under which Executive Officers handle business execution based on the Board of Directors, including outside directors, and the Audit & Supervisory Board, including outside auditors, functions effectively.

 C. Other Matters Concerning Corporate Governance